SreeRanjani/CSharp/MVC/Docs/ProjectStructure.md

 - \_ViewStart.cshtml - Denotes what is the master page or default layout
 - \_ViewImports.cshtml - This contains the using statements that are common for all the views.
 This is like a global import file

+## wwwroot

+- Folder for all the static HTML, CSS, JS files